-A degree audit is a computerized review of each student's course transcript matched against the university's requirements for a degree.
+A General Education Program Evaluation is a computerized review of each student's course transcript matched against the university's requirements for a degree.
 Except for progress in some majors and residency requirements, it tells the student's standing relative to graduation at a given moment.
-A degree audit is available online.
+A General Education Program Evaluation is available online.
 Other than faculty advisers and university officials, third parties cannot receive copies.
-An audit is a planning aid only.
+An evaluation is a planning aid only.
 Its accuracy is not guaranteed, and it cannot be considered a promise or a contract between the university and the student.
-The student is responsible for reporting printed audit errors to the Registrar.
+The student is responsible for reporting printed evaluation errors to the Registrar.
 The responsibility for understanding and meeting degree requirements rests entirely with the student.